Suraj151/pdi-framework/README.md

 * **String Helpers :**
 String Helpers helps the user in many string related operations like finding, replacing, JSON parsing, etc.

-* **Scheduler :**
+* **Task Scheduler :**
-Scheduler enables the feature of scheduling many things that executes later once or every time on specific intervals/timeouts.
-Scheduler also accepts priority as parameter for task, where by default big number is kept as big priority.
+Task Scheduler enables the feature of scheduling many things that executes later once or every time on specific intervals/timeouts.
+Scheduler also accepts priority, policy as parameter for task, where by default big number is kept as higher priority.
+Scheduler provides the api to change the scheduling mode where it can be inline, cooperative, preemptive task mode, once set the task mode the specific task will get scheduled accordingly if api supported to the device. make sure you understood the scheduling modes before apply them.
+By default all task are scheduled as inline tasks.

 * **Reset Factory :**
 This helps to reset the whole device to its default settings in case of device malfunctioning badly.
 By pressing flash key on device for about 6-7 seconds this service resets all settings to its default one. also this service accept task which should be run while reset factory executing.